Appliqué Made Easy

 Please ignore the piece of webbing in the picture.

-This is the best picture I have of removing the paper from a shape.
+This is the best picture of removing the paper from a shape.

 The fusible side of the shape goes against the wrong side of your background fabric.